 Abu Ali had contracted typhoid fever and, having no money to his name, could not afford the twenty-five dollar antibiotics a mile down the road that would save his life.
 So, I stared at this Syrian Muslim man on the concrete floor, soberly realizing that if I watched his chest rise and fall for the last time and heard him gasp his last breath, his time on earth would expire and the next breath he took would be that of fiery soot that would last for an eternity.

 Abu Ali’s story has a happy ending.
 We quickly jumped into a van and sped a mile down the road where we bought his antibiotics.
 We administered his medication to him, and he went on to make a full recovery.
 But there are literally millions upon millions of men, women, and children around the globe who die every year from preventable and treatable diseases and illnesses—many of whom have never even heard the name of Jesus.
 What about them?
-What about their families?
+And what about their families?
 What about their souls?

 The reality is that millions of people around the world who do not know Christ die from illnesses that we treat with over-the-counter medications we bought at one of the five supermarkets near us.
 What is a mild inconvenience for us is a fatal illness to them.
 It is an illness that takes their life before they even have the opportunity to hear the gospel.
 This terrifying and depressing reality leads us to ask the question: Why was I born in a country where illnesses are easily treatable and the gospel is readily available, while they were not?